bhaskarjoshe/X-Clone/Documentation/userStories.md

 ### Content Control & Management
 - As a power user, I should be able to post longer tweets (up to 25,000 characters).
 - As a power user, I should be able to edit my tweets after posting.
-- As a power user, I should be able to pin a tweet to the top of my profile.
+- As a power user, I should have blue tick in my profile.